kprokofi/light-weight-face-anti-spoofing/README.md

 ```bash
 sudo python3 train.py --config <path to config>;
 ```
 For additional parameters you can refer to help adding '--help'.
 For example, you can specify on which GPU you want to train your model.
+If for some reasons you want to train on CPU, specify `--device` to 'cpu'. default device is cuda 0.
 As you may notice, training pipeline supports parallel training and specified GPU in arguments must be the same as in configuration file for output GPU.

 ## Testing
 To test your model set 'test_dataset' in config file to one of preferable dataset (available params: 'celeba-spoof', 'LCC_FASD', 'Casia').
 Then run script:
 ```bash
 sudo python3 eval_protocol.py --config <path to config>;
 ```
+default device to do it is cuda 0.

 ## Convert a PyTorch Model to the OpenVINO™ Format
 To convert the obtained model, run the following command:
 ```bash